ASXGXR/cleanup-tools/README.md

 - **Center Nodes**: Automatically centers all nodes in the Shader Editor to improve visibility and organization.
 - **Remove Unused Resources**: Cleans up your Blender file by removing any unused materials and images, helping to reduce clutter and save memory.
-- **Find Nodes**: Allows you to quickly focus the Shader Editor view on the first node in the node tree, making it easier to locate specific nodes in complex setups.
+- **Find Nodes**: Allows you to quickly focus the Shader Editor view on your node tree, making it possible to locate your nodes when lost.

 ## Installation